 TCR World Tour and Supercheap Auto TCR Australia

-The combined Kumho TCR World Tour and Supercheap Auto TCR Australia Series will return on Sunday for another two epic races, starting with race two at 12:50pm AEDT.
+The combined Kumho TCR World Tour and Supercheap Auto TCR Australia will return on Saturday for qualifying at 12:35pm AEDT.

 National Trans Am Series

 James Moffat has continued his impressive form in the competitive category by going fastest in the opening session.